ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-The Real Reason OpenAI Abandoned Next.js for Remix - <a href="https://medium.com/@ImpactInsider/the-real-reason-openai-abandoned-next-js-for-remix-a4b2622ee9b2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Next.js Tools for Next-Gen Developers - <a href="https://medium.com/@sanjay_joshi/top-next-js-tools-for-next-gen-developers-4b536c657f6a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vlad Shostak`**
+✍️ **posted by `Sanjay Joshi`**

-<blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>
+<blockquote>In today’s fast-paced 🚀 web development world, Next.js stands out as a powerful framework for building performance and 📈 scalable web…</blockquote>

 <h3>4.
-Software Engineering Projects — Best Practices: Next.js 14 - <a href="https://medium.com/@rafi.ardiel/software-engineering-projects-best-practices-next-js-14-fcc4f285db49" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boost Your Productivity with These Top Web Development Libraries of 2024 - <a href="https://medium.com/@badcaptain0001/boost-your-productivity-with-these-top-web-development-libraries-of-2024-71f562a75f9c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rafi Ardiel`**
+✍️ **posted by `Rishabh Sharma`**

-<blockquote>In modern web development, Next.js has become one of the most popular frameworks for building fast, scalable, and SEO-friendly React…</blockquote>
+<blockquote>A curated collection of high-quality components and libraries for modern web development, with a focus on React, Next.js, and shadcn/ui…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>